Visa policy of Bolivia

 Bolivian entry and exit stamps on a Singapore passport.

-Citizens (ordinary passport holders) of specific countries and territories are eligible to visit Bolivia for tourism or business purposes without having to obtain a visa.
+Visitors to Bolivia must obtain a visa from one of the Bolivian diplomatic missions unless they are citizens of one of the visa-exempt countries.

-There are 3 groups of countries, countries whose citizens do not require a visa (Group 1), countries whose citizens must obtain a visa prior to entry for free, or upon arrival for a fee (Group 2), and countries whose citizens must obtain visa in advance with special authorization (Group 3).
+There are 3 groups of countries: countries whose citizens do not require a visa (Group 1), countries whose citizens must obtain a visa in advance (Group 2), and countries whose citizens must obtain visa in advance with a special authorization (Group 3).